From Pretraining to Privacy: Federated Ultrasound Foundation Model with Self-Supervised Learning: Introduction

 Over the past two years, foundational models (FMs) have attracted much attention due to their generality and high performance.
 In the medical field, many efforts \cite{USFM, EchoFM} have leveraged unlabeled ultrasound data to pre-train FMs and fine-tuned them for specific tasks using labeled data.
 However, existing ultrasound foundational models (USFMs) face three key challenges: (1) \textbf{Data privacy}.
 Ultrasound data are distributed across multiple medical institutions and cannot be shared due to privacy regulations (e.g., GDPR \cite{voigt2017eu}), restricting the volume of data available for pre-training; (2) \textbf{Limited modality}.
 Many USFMs are designed for particular ultrasound imaging modalities (e.g., echocardiograms), limiting their applicability to other imaging modalities and reducing their versatility; (3) \textbf{Imbalanced data distribution}.
 Existing USFMs often face an imbalance caused by the long-tailed distribution of the organ/lesion types represented in the dataset (e.g., 91\% breast ultrasound in 3M-US \cite{USFM}), leading to a biased performance in diagnosing uncommon conditions.
 These challenges highlight the need for new solutions that simultaneously address data privacy, scalability, and generalizability across various ultrasound imaging modalities and clinical scenarios.

 In this work, we introduce UltraFedFM, a novel ultrasound foundation model pre-trained collaboratively by multiple medical institutions without exposing and aggregating all the data together.
 Specifically, we utilize a federated learning framework with one server and $16$ clients from $9$ countries, collectively possessing $1,015,754$ unlabeled ultrasound images (Fig. \ref{fig:overview}a).
-These images cover 19 systemic organs and 10 ultrasound imaging modalities (Fig. \ref{fig:dataset}a-b), providing extensive and diverse representation for pre-training.
+These images cover 19 systemic organs and 10 ultrasound imaging modalities ({Fig. \ref{fig:dataset}a}), providing an extensive and diverse representation for pre-training.
+By leveraging large-scale unlabeled datasets, UltraFedFM addresses key challenges in the medical field with the following solutions: \textbf{a.} When new modalities or organ data are continuously introduced, UltraFedFM can continuously update the model on new clients without accessing private data from other clients, thereby effectively safeguarding patient privacy; \textbf{b.} UltraFedFM minimizes the reliance on labor-intensive annotations by medical professionals, overcoming a critical bottleneck in medical AI development.
+This unsupervised approach ensures that valuable medical data can be efficiently utilized without requiring costly annotations from medical experts.
 The development of UltraFedFM consists of two stages: (1) Federated pre-training, in which the multiple clients collaboratively pre-train a shared model in a distributed, self-supervised manner.
 Throughout the pre-training process, the server periodically aggregates the local model parameters from each client without accessing their private data (Fig. \ref{fig:overview}b); (2) Downstream fine-tuning, where the pre-trained FM is fine-tuned using specific data to adapt to various clinical tasks, such as disease screening and diagnosis, sub-classification of disease phenotypes (e.g., tumor infiltration depth and type classification), prenatal maternal-fetal health analysis, and critical lesion identification and segmentation (Fig. \ref{fig:overview}c).